AviatrixSystems/avxlabs-docs/flightschool/docs/lab1.md

 Initial Topology
 ```

-Click on the `"Managed"` button on the right-hand side of the screen, for hiding the Unmanaged VPCs.
+Click on the `"Managed"` button on the right-hand side of the screen, for hiding the **Unmanaged VPCs**.

 ```{figure} images/lab1-managed.png
 ---